llkats/limni/src/posts/2023-01-15-okay-so-the-dates-need-work.md

 title: okay so the dates need work
 layout: post
 ---
-welp looks like the post dates are from when the whole site gets generated hmmm
+welp looks like the post dates are from when the site gets deployed hmmm